Easy DIY Escape Room Puzzle Ideas You Can Use Today!

 - Overlaid on top of a specific page in a book will reveal information players need.

-- Use to place over a photograph to highlight details the players need to know.
+- Place over a photograph to highlight details the players need to know.

-- Use it to place over a poster of the alphabet.
+- Place over a poster of the alphabet.
 Players unscramble the letters to reveal a word.

-- Place the grille on top of a map to reveal the location of the next clue.
+- Place on top of a map to reveal the location of the next clue.

 4. Blacklight and Invisible Ink